-The focus of RA4 is provide and develop statistical models and methods that improve the analysis and evaluation of climate data and output from climate and earthsystem models on a global, regional, and local scale.
-The work includes both development of new statistical methodology that is widely applicable to spatial and spatio-temporal datasets and the use of modern statistical methods to analys environmental data.
+The focus of RA4 is to provide and develop statistical models and methods that improve the analysis and evaluation of climate data and output from climate and earth system models on a global, regional, and local scale.
+The work includes both development of new statistical methodology that is widely applicable to spatial and spatio-temporal datasets and the use of modern statistical methods to analyse environmental data.

 Environmental modelling and monitoring produces very large datasets of past, present and potential future climate and vegetation.
-The data, obtained from historic records and present day monitoring equipment as well as from earth system models (link to RA1) include such diverse things as ordinary weather data (e.g. temperature and precipitation), atmospheric concentrations of greenhouse gases (e.g. CO2 and methane), land use, vegetation health, and many other measurements of important processes.
+The data, obtained from historic records and present day monitoring equipment, as well as from earth system models, include such diverse things as ordinary weather data (e.g. temperature and precipitation), atmospheric concentrations of greenhouse gases (e.g. CO2 and methane), land use, vegetation health, and many other measurements of important processes.

 Land reconstructions by using historic pollen records

-A recent example is ongoing work with RA2 to analys historic pollen records.
-Since earth system models are developed and evaluated based, partially, on historic data our ability to accurately describe past land-cover and human land use (i.e. farming) is important.
+An example is work within RA2 to analyse historic pollen records.
+Since earth system models are developed and evaluated based partially on historic data, our ability to accurately describe past land-cover and human land use (i.e. farming) is important.
 Based on pollen records from lake sediments we can reconstruct the amount of land that, 200 years ago, was covered by coniferous forest, broadleaved forest or left unforested.
-However, these reconstructions are only possible around suitable lakes and the resulting maps provide only, as illustrated, a fragmented record of past land cover.
+However, these reconstructions are only possible around suitable lakes.
+The resulting maps provide only, as illustrated, a fragmented record of past land cover.